-- Determine the strategy for the investigation.

-- Witness interviews.

-- Evidence gathering.

-- Intended timeframe to complete the investigation.

-- Finding.

-- Presentation of finding.

-- Complete the investigation promptly, without unreasonable deviation from the timeline.
+- Commence a thorough, reliable, impartial, prompt and fair investigation. - Determine the strategy for the investigation. - Witness interviews. - Evidence gathering. - Intended timeframe to complete the investigation. - Finding. - Presentation of finding. - Complete the investigation promptly, and without unreasonable deviation from the timeline.